 - You must have completed veterinary medicine studies equivalent to the first three years of the RVC’s BVetMed degree (Level 6).
 For more information about this, please see our website for the BVetMed programme specification.

 English language requirements

 A good working knowledge of scientific English is essential in order to follow the course, which includes a significant proportion of oral instruction and written assessments.
 Applicants whose first language is not English must have an acceptable English Language qualification:

 - IELTS (Academic) score of 7.0 or above with minimum 6.5 in each component

 For those without IELTS, please see our English Language Requirements page for a full list of qualifications we will accept as alternatives.

-Application is via UKPASS.
-Please contact the Admissions Office - firstname.lastname@example.org - to discuss eligibility, and for further queries.
+Application is via our online application portal which you can access through the Admissions Office.
+Please contact us - email@example.com - to discuss eligibility, and for further queries.

 Completion of the Postgraduate Certificate in Veterinary Clinical Studies leads to a Master’s level qualification.

-If you qualify as a Home/EU* student for this postgraduate course, a bursary of £8,000 may be available.
-More information about what determines your fee status can be found here.
+If you qualify as a UK/EU student for this postgraduate course, a bursary of £8,000 may be available.

 Sorry there are no items that match your filters.